Let’s just start this with a defInition. Pest = organism that, at a given place and time, cause nuisance – Cide = ‘the act of killing’.

 TOO EASY TO DIY BUY

-Coles, Woolworths, Bunnings, Masters and most other supermarkets or hardware stores make it super easy to buy dangerous chemicals.
-Just like the same hardware stores sell electrical cable, switches and other electrical fittings, it doesn't mean you should 'give it a go'.
-Bunnings and Masters certainly don't discourage the purchase of these items and will not stop you from buying them.
+Coles, Woolworths, Bunnings, Mitre 10 and most other supermarkets or hardware stores make it super easy to buy dangerous chemicals.
+Just like the same hardware stores sell electrical cable, switches and other electrical fittings, it doesn’t mean you should ‘give it a go’.
+These retailers certainly don’t discourage the purchase of these items and will not stop you from buying them.

 PESTICIDES IN MODERN LIFE